magnusjwatson2786/fun_with_coding/README.md

 # fun_with_coding

-*This repo contains all the fun(beginner) projects i have done while learning coding.*
+*This repo contains all the fun(beginner) projects i have done while learning to code.*

-It has projects made using multiple languages.
+It contains projects in multiple languages.

 Including C++, Java, Python.